So you’ve adopted – now what?

 For all dogs, keep personal items and dangerous-if-chewed items out of the way until you learn their habits.

 Feed him/her at the same times every day.
-Research the best food to feed him/her!
+Keep their diet consistent.
+If you do want to change their food, research the best food to feed him/her.
 There are so many different dog food brands out there, and owners should be educated on what is best for their dog.
+Then, transition them slowly to their new food by mixing it with their old food...25% new, 50% new, 75% new then 100% new...over the course of 1-2 weeks.
+Be careful of grain free food as it's high in protein and can cause tummy upset and diarrhea.

-Take your dog outside for potty breaks consistently and at the same times every day.
+Take your dog outside for potty breaks frequently and at the same times every day.

 Introduce your dog to a crate for crate training.
 Make it a positive experience where they get praise and a special treat!

-Start training.
-Training is a great way to bond with your dog.
+Start training!
+Training is a great way to bond with your dog and ensure a well behaved & well rounded dog.
 If you’re not sure where to start, attend a class or hire a private trainer.
+Address small issues before they become larger issues!

 Dealing with Illness